robot5000-design/ms1-band-website/README.md

   ![Merch Score](./documentation/images-for-readme/lighthouse-scores/merch-lighthouse-score.jpg)

-Another significant issue in testing was on mobile devices where the browser address bar appears and disappears as the user scrolls, was causing a scaling issue where the fixed background image set to 100vh would jump in scale slightly.
+Another significant issue in testing was on mobile devices where the browser address bar appears and disappears as the user scrolls.
+This was causing a scaling issue where the fixed background image set to 100vh would jump in scale slightly.
 To overcome this problem on Chrome the background hero image on the landing page was allowed to scroll on mobile devices only.
-From research, this appears to be a known issue which can be solved with Javascript, but that is beyond the scope of this project right now.
+Unfortunately changing it to scroll spoils the original effect but from research, this appears to be a known issue which can be solved with Javascript, but that is beyond the scope of this project right now.

-All links both internal and external have been tested and verified from each page.
+All links both internal and external have been tested and verified from each page in turn.
 External links open in a new tab.
 As stated previously neither the subscribe or contact forms send data.
 All social media links have been obtained from the official DJ Shadow website.
-While they all work, w3c Link Checker showed that three of the links are redirected.
+While they all work, w3c Link Checker showed that three of the links are redirected (to the correct location).
 It has not been possible to verify the functionality of the iTunes link without a valid iTunes account.
-Link checker showed a server side problem.
+Link checker showed a server side problem with this link.

 ---